 The former managing editor and director of digital products at The Chronicle of Higher Education, Scott has nearly twenty years of experience covering higher education and leading award-winning journalism.
 He’s led teams of developers and worked closely with sales staff to shape new products.
 He started his career as a local government reporter in South Carolina and New Mexico.

 A former assistant managing editor at The Chronicle of Higher Education, Sara has more than two decades of experience as a newsroom leader and higher-education journalist.
 She’s steered investigative and enterprise journalism, set coverage agendas, and helped create reporting workshops for college journalists.
 Her first jobs were covering public policy in Congress and the states.

 Leadership, college finances, admissions.

-An author, speaker, and special advisor at Arizona State University, Jeff is working on a forthcoming book from Scribner — Who Gets In and Why: A Year Inside College Admissions.
+An author, speaker, and special advisor at Arizona State University, Jeff wrote his latest book about admissions from Scribner — Who Gets In and Why: A Year Inside College Admissions.
 Jeff writes a newsletter, Next, about what’s ahead for higher education.
 Subscribe here.